eccenca/documentation.eccenca.com/docs/deploy-and-configure/installation/scenario-redhat-enterprise-linux-7/index.md

 ```

 !!! info
-    For username:password in curl command use the credentials to access eccenca Artifactory and docker registry.
+    For username:password in the curl command use the credentials to access eccenca Artifactory and docker registry.

-Install the necessary software Inside the virtual machine and download the Corporate Memory orchestration from [releases.eccenca.com](http://releases.eccenca.com/):
+Install the necessary software inside the virtual machine and download the Corporate Memory orchestration from [releases.eccenca.com](http://releases.eccenca.com/):

 ```bash linenums="1"
 # switch to superuser